Sauteed Cabbage and Leeks with Pancetta (Irish-Inspired)

 I went with pancetta because it has more nice juicy fat to render into the cabbage.
 The pancetta adds a salty umami-ness to the dish.
 Plus, you don’t need a lot of it.
 Add too much and you’ve overpowered the sweet cabbage and leeks with bacon flavor.
 Cabbage needs a bit of fat paired with it, to take it to the next level of taste.
 But either bacon will do in this recipe.

 Sauteed Cabbage and Leeks with Pancetta is perfect as a main or side dish.
 The hubby and I often make it on its own for lunch.
 It’s such an amazing way to eat cabbage.
-So, forget turning that crisp head of cabbage into slaw and instead, pair it with bacon and leeks.
+So, if you’re wondering how to cook cabbage beyond coleslaw, this sauteed cabbage and leeks recipe is your answer.
 If you’ve got questions or comments about this recipe, please leave them in the comments.

 Sautéed Cabbage and Leeks with Pancetta